Position Papers (click to view)

 If the patient has progress after two weeks, we schedule them for another two weeks, then re-evaluate again.
 Eventually the patient either recovers and is released/discharged from care, or withdrawn from care to evaluate the stability of their residual condition."

-Most patients enter our office, are treated and released.
+Most patients enter our office, are treated and only require a short period of rehabilitation.
 If you are struggling with a difficult case, or you feel that spinal manipulation would be a favored treatment option for your patient, you may want to consider a referral to Hickory Spine.

 Spinal manipulation works best for low back pain, leg pain, herniated discs, arthritis, mechanical back pain, SI joint dysfunction, neck and arm pain, acceleration/deceleration injury, and headaches.